It’s no secret that Sweetwater Creek is one of Atlanta’s most loved outdoor destinations.

-Upstream from its waterfalls and rapids, Sweetwater Creek pools in a large 215 acre reservoir that's great for a paddle.
-Bring your own paddle gear or rent a kayak or canoe at the park, and paddle the reservoir's meandering shoreline for a chance to view wildlife.
-Or catch the creek's reflective beauty at sunset by joining the park's guide-led Twilight Lake Paddle to kayak or canoe under the setting sun.
+Upstream from its waterfalls and rapids, Sweetwater Creek pools in a large 215 acre reservoir that’s great for a paddle.
+Bring your own paddle gear or rent a kayak or canoe at the park, and paddle the reservoir’s meandering shoreline for a chance to view wildlife.

-Paddle Sweetwater Creek's reservoir by stand up paddleboard (SUP), a relatively new sport that combines paddling and surfing on a large, stable board.
-You'll get a great full body workout and test your balance, too.
-New to SUP?
-The park offers seasonal board and equipment rentals and introductory classes.
+Paddle Sweetwater Creek’s reservoir by stand up paddleboard (SUP), a relatively new sport that combines paddling and surfing on a large, stable board.
+You’ll get a great full body workout and test your balance, too.

 If you’ve only hiked to the mill ruins, you’ve seen just a fraction of this park’s beauty.
 Continue exploring the banks of Sweetwater Creek downstream on the park’s Red Trail, trekking a sandy trail and scrambling over boulders for views of more whitewater and waterfalls.
 Or hike the Sweetwater Creek White Trail to Jack’s Lake, a grassy meadow and some of the park’s most scenic areas.